christianacca/web-api-starter/docs/github-workflow-direct-callback-migration-plan.md

 - Phase 3 now keeps the higher-level workflow authorization, workflow-name parsing, storage-account resolution, and payload-building logic in a focused PowerShell module at [.github/actions/_shared/GitHubWorkflowQueueSupport.psm1](/Users/christian.crowhurst/Documents/git/mri-web-api-starter-template/.github/actions/_shared/GitHubWorkflowQueueSupport.psm1), with thin action-local entry scripts.
 Later phases should extend that module or its entry points rather than pushing logic back into inline YAML.
 - The shared module now resolves infrastructure scripts relative to `$PSScriptRoot` instead of assuming the current working directory is the repository root.
 Later phases should keep action-support PowerShell path resolution module-relative or script-relative rather than depending on runner cwd.
 - The current action pattern passes GitHub expression values through `env:` and then into typed PowerShell parameters.
 Later phases should preserve that boundary as a hardening measure instead of interpolating untrusted workflow values directly into inline script text.
+- Phase 3 local verification now uses one development-only workflow input named `localVerification`.
+Later phases should keep local E2E verification on that single seam rather than introducing separate ad hoc action flags or conventions overrides for local-only queue publication.
+- The canonical local-only operator procedure now lives in [docs/workflow-orchestration-setup.md](/Users/christian.crowhurst/Documents/git/mri-web-api-starter-template/docs/workflow-orchestration-setup.md) under `Exact Local E2E Validation Procedure`.
+Later phases should update that section rather than duplicating or drifting from it here.
+If you step outside that seam and run direct local Azure CLI diagnostics against the self-signed `https://127.0.0.1` Azurite endpoints, handle `AZURE_CLI_DISABLE_CONNECTION_VERIFICATION=1` as a separate troubleshooting prerequisite.

 ### Phase 3 Execution Log

 - Date: 2026-03-24
 - Agent: GitHub Copilot (GPT-5.4)
 - Summary of completed work: Added a reusable workflow queue publisher composite action and backing PowerShell helper that publish raw `MessageBody` JSON with `az storage message put --auth-mode login`, extended `github-app-authz-envs` to accept multi-line gated environments, fail closed on unsupported actors and empty intersections, sign into Azure for the dispatching app's primary environment, derive the target storage account from the dispatcher prefix encoded in `workflowName` without hard-coding `InternalApi`, and publish exactly one bootstrap `GithubWorkflowInProgress` message, updated the showcase workflow to consume `authorized-target-envs`, extracted the final `GithubWorkflowCompleted` publication into a dedicated repo-local composite action, and then refactored the higher-level repeated PowerShell logic in both actions into a focused module under [.github/actions/_shared](/Users/christian.crowhurst/Documents/git/mri-web-api-starter-template/.github/actions/_shared) plus thin action-local entry scripts while keeping the job-level `if: always()` guard and the low-level queue transport action unchanged.
-Phase 3 also hardened those shared scripts so infrastructure helper paths resolve from the module location rather than the runner's current working directory.
+Phase 3 also hardened those shared scripts so infrastructure helper paths resolve from the module location rather than the runner's current working directory, and it now includes a development-only `localVerification` seam that lets local end-to-end verification publish back into Azurite through a public queue endpoint without altering the steady-state production path.
 - Verification run: `dotnet build "$PWD/WebApiStarterTemplate.sln" /property:GenerateFullPaths=true /consoleloggerparameters:NoSummary`; targeted repo searches for `gated-environments`, `authorized-target-envs`, `published-in-progress`, `publish-workflow-queue-message`, and `GitHubWorkflowQueueSupport`; targeted Bicep inspection of `Storage Queue Data Message Sender` assignments on the internal API storage account; `pwsh -NoProfile -Command '$module = Join-Path $PWD ".github/actions/_shared/GitHubWorkflowQueueSupport.psm1"; Import-Module $module -Force; $envName = (& ./tools/infrastructure/get-product-environment-names.ps1 | Select-Object -First 1); $context = Resolve-WorkflowQueueContext -WorkflowName "InternalApi-test-instance" -EnvironmentName $envName; Write-Host "env=$envName storage=$($context.StorageAccountName) dispatcher=$($context.WorkflowDispatcherName)"'`
 - Files changed: `.github/actions/github-app-authz-envs/action.yml`; `.github/actions/github-app-authz-envs/get-authorized-target-envs.ps1`; `.github/actions/github-app-authz-envs/new-bootstrap-payload.ps1`; `.github/actions/_shared/GitHubWorkflowQueueSupport.psm1`; `.github/actions/publish-workflow-queue-message/action.yml`; `.github/actions/publish-workflow-queue-message/publish-workflow-queue-message.ps1`; `.github/actions/publish-github-workflow-completed/action.yml`; `.github/actions/publish-github-workflow-completed/new-completed-payload.ps1`; `.github/workflows/webhook-integration-test.yml`; `src/Template.Functions/GithubWorkflowOrchestrator/TriggerWorkflowActivity.cs`; `tools/infrastructure/arm-templates/main.bicep`; `docs/github-workflow-direct-callback-migration-plan.md`
-- Findings: The internal API queue owner was already the environment-specific storage account declared in [main.bicep](/Users/christian.crowhurst/Documents/git/mri-web-api-starter-template/tools/infrastructure/arm-templates/main.bicep), and that storage-account name already flows into conventions as `SubProducts.InternalApi.StorageAccountName`.
+- Findings (infrastructure): The internal API queue owner was already the environment-specific storage account declared in [main.bicep](/Users/christian.crowhurst/Documents/git/mri-web-api-starter-template/tools/infrastructure/arm-templates/main.bicep), and that storage-account name already flows into conventions as `SubProducts.InternalApi.StorageAccountName`.
 The GitHub Actions service-principal object ids already flow from [set-azure-connection-variables.ps1](/Users/christian.crowhurst/Documents/git/mri-web-api-starter-template/.github/actions/azure-login/set-azure-connection-variables.ps1) into deployment through [get-product-azure-connections.ps1](/Users/christian.crowhurst/Documents/git/mri-web-api-starter-template/tools/infrastructure/get-product-azure-connections.ps1) and [get-product-conventions.ps1](/Users/christian.crowhurst/Documents/git/mri-web-api-starter-template/tools/infrastructure/get-product-conventions.ps1), so Phase 3 only needed to thread that existing principal into the storage-account role assignments.
-Queue publication again infers the target dispatcher from the workflow-name prefix, but the publisher actions now parse that prefix generically instead of assuming `InternalApi`, while still deriving `instanceId` from the remainder of the workflow name.
+- Findings (publisher): Queue publication again infers the target dispatcher from the workflow-name prefix, but the publisher actions now parse that prefix generically instead of assuming `InternalApi`, while still deriving `instanceId` from the remainder of the workflow name.
 The higher-level workflow queue logic is now shared through a focused PowerShell module rather than duplicated inline across two composite actions, and that module now uses module-relative path resolution so it does not implicitly depend on the current working directory being the repository root.
-The current webhook settings for the dev cutover path remain: webhook URL `https://dev-api-was.codingdemo.co.uk/api/github/webhooks`, subscribed event `workflow_run`, operational owner `GitHub Admin Team` as documented in [github-app-creation.md](/Users/christian.crowhurst/Documents/git/mri-web-api-starter-template/docs/github-app-creation.md), and rollback path `re-enable webhook delivery for the GitHub App, keep the conventional webhook URL, and restore active `workflow_run` delivery if Phase 4 cutover needs to be reversed`.
+- Findings (webhook settings): The current webhook settings for the dev cutover path remain: webhook URL `https://dev-api-was.codingdemo.co.uk/api/github/webhooks`, subscribed event `workflow_run`, operational owner `GitHub Admin Team` as documented in [github-app-creation.md](/Users/christian.crowhurst/Documents/git/mri-web-api-starter-template/docs/github-app-creation.md), and rollback path `re-enable webhook delivery for the GitHub App, keep the conventional webhook URL, and restore active workflow_run delivery if Phase 4 cutover needs to be reversed`.
 - Feed-forward updates applied to later phases: Recorded that queue publication is now centralized in one composite action, one low-level PowerShell transport helper, and one focused shared PowerShell module, that the sender RBAC path should continue to use conventions-driven principal ids, that the showcase workflow remains the only non-default queue-publishing path before cutover, that the final completion publisher already has the `always()` plus `published-in-progress` guard later phases should preserve, and that action-support scripts should continue to use env-mapped inputs plus module-relative path resolution rather than inline script interpolation or cwd-dependent helper paths.
 - Remaining risks: This session verified authoring-time validation and a full solution build, but it did not execute a live GitHub Actions run or an approval-gated Azure deployment.
 Phase 4 should treat real environment cutover and source-side webhook disablement as still pending operational work.